Dundee Airport

-Dundee Airport (Port-adhair Dhùn Dè) is an airport based in Dundee, Scotland.
-It lies on the shore of the Firth of Tay and overlooks the Tay Rail Bridge.
+Dundee Airport (Port-adhair Dhùn Dè) is an airport adjacent to the Firth of Tay in Dundee, Scotland.

 It is a popular transport hub for golf players, as it is the closest airport to the championship courses at St Andrews, Gleneagles and Carnoustie.
 During international competitions, the airport is often at its busiest with charter and private aircraft.
 There are also flights operated by Loganair.

 History

 The airport was opened in 1963 on land reclaimed from the Firth of Tay.
 Originally it had a 900 m grass runway.
 The first scheduled air service began on 5 July 1966, with a service to Glasgow.
 A fortnight later a feeder service was added for Edinburgh and Prestwick.
 The service was stopped on 31 October 1967 after British Eagle reported £10,000 losses.
 Around this time the control of Dundee City Council changed from Labour to Conservative, and the airport was closed and the land used by Dundee University as playing fields.
 When control of the Council changed back again to Labour the airport was reopened.

 The grass runway was replaced by a 1100 m long tarmac runway in the 1970s, and extended to the current length of 1400 m in the 1990s.
 The airport was granted "customs airport" status on 16 April 1982 and runway edge lights were added in 1983.
 The current terminal was opened in 1997 by the then EU transport commissioner Neil Kinnock.

 During the 1980s Air Ecosse operated services to Aberdeen, Carlisle, Manchester, and Esbjerg using Short 330 and Short 360 aircraft.
-This included a 360 in the Royal Mail Special Services "Datapost" colour scheme.

-Ramsay World Travel from Dundee also operated a weekly charter to Jersey in the summer months in association with Lewis's Holidays, and in 1996 they ran a series of weekly flights to Majorca using BAe 146 aircraft which had to land in Bournemouth/Southend to re-fuel.
+Ramsay World Travel from Dundee also operated a weekly charter to Jersey in the summer months in association with Lewis's Holidays, and in 1996 they ran a series of weekly flights to Majorca using BAe 146 aircraft which landed in Bournemouth or Southend to re-fuel.

 Business Air and later British Midland Regional operated flights from Dundee to Manchester Airport in the 1990s, a route that was brought back by Eastern Airways for only a few months, in 2002.

 After the departure of Business Air, the airport was left without any scheduled services for almost a year until April 1999 - 2007, when ScotAirways introduced flights to London City Airport.

 ScotAirways then operated under the CityJet banner for Air France from 2007 to September 2009.

 In September 2009 CityJet became a commercial brand within Air France-KLM.
 Flights were announced as CityJet and not Air France.